March 27, 1995: The first official Macintosh clone launches, as Radius releases its high-end System 100 Mac.

 Made by a company founded by several notable Macintosh alumni, this marvelous machine kicks off the era of clone Macs in grand fashion — before things take a turn for the worse.

 The System 100 Mac clone debuted at an event called Seybold Seminars ’95 in Boston.
-Although unofficial Apple clones had popped up in the past, this marked the first time Apple officially licensed another company to create a machine that would natively run Mac OS.
+Although unauthorized Apple clones popped up in the past, this marked the first time Apple officially licensed another company to create a machine that would natively run Mac OS.

 People often look back on the Mac clone era as a time of low-cost Macs designed to undercut Apple on cost.
 In fact, the Radius System 100 represented the complete opposite.